Filipanderssondev/filipanderssondev/README.md

 I’m a systems developer and DevOps engineer graduating from Chas Academy in June 2026.
 I recently completed a 6-month internship at **SMHI IT-Produktion** in Norrköping, where I built a complete IT infrastructure from scratch — virtualized nodes on Proxmox VE, container orchestration with Podman, identity management via FreeIPA, and automated provisioning with Ansible.

-My thesis project, built for SMHI’s IT security function, is a containerized CLI tool in Python that receives email via SMTP, extracts headers, URLs and attachments, and checks them against threat intelligence databases — runs isolated in Docker or Podman.
+My degree project, built for SMHI’s IT security function, is a containerized CLI tool in Python that receives email via SMTP, extracts headers, URLs and attachments, and checks them against threat intelligence databases — runs isolated in Docker or Podman.

 I like owning things end to end.
 From bare metal to running container.